hidecode221b/EPICS/README.md

 ### Pfeiffer CCG TPG300 and full-range gauge TPG261 controllers

 CCG controllers are used in the PES MBE and FEAL chambers.
 CCG controllers are also connected to the EPICS in the accelerator network.
-The RS device server can be configured to connect the EPICS in BL3.2U, which was confirmed before the ACC takeover.
+The serial device server can be configured to connect the EPICS in BL3.2U, which was confirmed before the ACC takeover.

 #### Manual
 http://lmu.web.psi.ch/docu/manuals/bulk_manuals/Pfeiffer/TPG_300.pdf